The National Center for Suburban Studies at Hofstra University®

-Hofstra professors Dr. E. Christa Farmer (Department of Geology, Environment and Sustainability), Dr. Mary Anne Trasciatti (Department of Rhetoric) and Dr. Elisabeth Ploran (Department of Psychology) conducted an interdisciplinary project analyzing how residents of Long Beach, NY made decisions about evacuating ahead of Superstorm Sandy, which ravaged coastal areas of Long Island in October 2012.
-The project, “Evaluating Evacuation Decision-Making Processes Among Residents of Long Beach, NY before Superstorm Sandy: Lessons for the Role of Authority and Language in Storm Warnings”, was supported by a $121,286 grant from the Connecticut Sea Grant project (funded by the National Oceanic and Atmospheric Administration), as well as the National Center for Suburban Studies.
+Hofstra professors Dr. E. Christa Farmer (Department of Geology, Environment, and Sustainability), Dr. Mary Anne Trasciatti (Department of Rhetoric), and Dr. Elisabeth Ploran (Department of Psychology) conducted an interdisciplinary project analyzing how residents of Long Beach, New York, made decisions about evacuating ahead of Superstorm Sandy, which ravaged coastal areas of Long Island in October 2012.
+The project, “Evaluating Evacuation Decision-Making Processes Among Residents of Long Beach, NY before Superstorm Sandy: Lessons for the Role of Authority and Language in Storm Warnings,” was supported by a $121,286 grant from the Connecticut Sea Grant project (funded by the National Oceanic and Atmospheric Administration), as well as The National Center for Suburban Studies at Hofstra University®.
 The project includes conducting interviews with Long Beach residents, many of whom ignored warnings to evacuate for Superstorm Sandy, to determine the messaging and sources of information that carried the most weight in their decision-making.

 Pulp and Paper Greenhouse Gas Emissions Study

-In 2012, the National Center for Suburban Studies was contracted by a major publication company to conduct an analysis of greenhouse gas (GHG) emissions associated with the pulp and paper industry.
-The study, “Comparative analysis of greenhouse gas emissions from the pulp and paper industry of selected countries in Asia, Europe, North America, and South America,” was led by then doctoral student, Sandra Garren with Dr. Robert Brinkmann, then Director of Sustainability Research at the National Center for Suburban Studies.
+In 2012, The National Center for Suburban Studies at Hofstra University® was contracted by a major publication company to conduct an analysis of greenhouse gas (GHG) emissions associated with the pulp and paper industry.
+The study, “Comparative analysis of greenhouse gas emissions from the pulp and paper industry of selected countries in Asia, Europe, North America, and South America,” was led by then doctoral student, Sandra Garren with Dr. Robert Brinkmann, then director of Sustainability Research at the Center.
 The study evaluated GHG emissions from the loss of forests, the energy use of recycled paper products, and from transportation of recycled papers across oceans.

 Long Island Demographic Change Studies